 Medicare Part A

-Medicare Part A is offered by the federal government and provides short-term hospital and urgent care.
+Medicare Part A is offered by the federal government and provides inpatient coverage.
 This plan is a straightforward and very common form of Medicare that has over 44 million beneficiaries.

 How Much Does Medicare Part A Cost?